zmackie/zblog/content/posts/flaws-writeup.md

 ---
-title: "Flaws Writeup"
+title: "flAWS.cloud Writeup"
 date: 2020-08-17T10:22:46-04:00
-draft: true
+draft: false
+---

+This post is a quick writeup of going through the challenges at http://flaws.cloud.
+These challenges demonstrate vulnerabilities that commonly happen in AWS environments and are a great time!

 ---
 ### Challenge 1:

 At `flaws.cloud` you need to do a little recon.
 I'm sort of bad at this, so I checked the hint, which suggest poking around with `dig`.
 So I ran: